 Understanding the difference between a credit card and debit card allows you to make wise financial decisions.
 Debit cards and credit cards are accepted at the same places around the world.
 Debit cards all carry the symbol of one of the major types of credit cards on them, and can be used anywhere that credit cards are accepted.
 They both offer convenience especially with the introduction of contactless and Apple pay.
 The fundamental difference between a debit card and a credit card account is where the cards pull the money.
+In this article, QuidMarket, the payday loans specialists, will explain the differences clearly.

-A debit card takes it from your banking account and a credit card charges it to your line of credit.
+Put simply, a debit card takes it from your banking account and a credit card charges it to your line of credit.

 What is a debit card?